 The Chinese are fully aware that lots of their words sound very similar.
 And this feature of the language and the resulting wordplays it creates has an important role in Chinese culture.

 Many Chinese superstitions as well as traditional blessings stem from puns and homophones.
-And here are a few traditional Chinese homophones every student of Chinese or anyone interested in Chinese culture should know.
+And here are a few traditional Chinese homophones you should know.

 29. 四 sì and 死 sĭ